joserlopes/LVM_Project1/report/ideas_for_report.md

 #### Almost Mastermind - exercise 2.1

-if there were no black pegs, we negate the numbers at the current guess's position let $a_i$ be the number at the position $i$ of a given guess, where $i = 1, ..., n$
+if there were no black pegs, we negate the numbers at the current guess's position.

+Let $a_i$ be the number at the position $i$ of a given guess, where $i = 1, ..., n$

 $\bigwedge_{k=1}^{n} \neg p_{a_{i}k}$